g-asantos/fourall-challenge/README.md

 Set up the .env like the .env.example with your jwt secret.

-Rewrite ormconfig.json to point to your database, then run:
+Rewrite ormconfig.json to point to your mysql database, then run:

 ```sh
 yarn typeorm migration:run